ngoziharrison/ngozi-presentations/Cluster 10A Discussion Week 7.md

 # Activity: Principals of Data Justice

 Split into groups of 3.
 Imagine you are a team of researchers, activists, and data scientists working on a data justice project.
 Pick a justice issue relevant to metro LA
-- Develop 3 principals of data justice that would guide your work
+- Develop 3 principals of data justice that would guide your workzn

 ---